vmware-tanzu/application-accelerator-samples/doc/preBuilt.md

 # Pre Built Deployment Flow

 This flow is essentially the back half of the build and deploy flow.
-It assumes that the application has already been pre-build with the build's output artifacts already existing in an output directory and then simply deploys the application from that output directory.
+It assumes that the application has already been pre-built with the build's output artifacts already existing in an output directory and then simply deploys the application from that output directory.
 This flow is likely not a common flow in a real development environment, but is useful for quickly deploying the application from the source code repository.

-This `where-for-dinner` directory contains a `demo-prebuilt` directory that consists of the build outputs from a previously run build process.
+This `where-for-dinner` directory contains a `demo-prebuilt` directory that consists of the build outputs from a previously run "tanzu build" process.
 Similar to the build and deploy flow, this flow also uses Bitnami services.

 The high level flow consists of the following steps: